AmazingMonster/conceptrodon/docs/facilities/metafunctions/omennivore/remove_values.doc.md

 ## Implementation

-The implementation of `RemoveValues` is similar to that of `Omennivore::Insert`.
 We will perform recursion over the total number of the `std::index_sequence`s.

 - **Base Case:** Handle several amounts directly.
 - **Recursive Case:**